johnwalters/alpha-vantage-mcp/README.md

 ### Running Locally
 After connecting Claude client with the MCP tool via json file and installing the packages, claint should see the mcp tool:

-You can run the sever via:
+You can run the sever yourself via:
 In alpha-vantage-mcp repo:
 ```
 uv run src/alpha_vantage_mcp/server.py